Camping Food Ideas – No Refrigeration Required!

 4. Pancakes

-Bring along some pre-made pancake mix (or make your own) for an easy camping meal that requires no refrigeration.
-Just be sure to choose a brand that requires only water or bring some powdered milk.
-Don’t forget to pack the maple syrup!
+Pack pre-made pancake mix (or make your own) for a convenient camping meal that doesn’t require any refrigeration.
+Choose a brand that only needs water or bring powdered milk, and don’t forget to pack maple syrup!

 Making pancakes over a campfire

-Pancakes are easy to do, just be sure to bring your pancake mix and water.
+Pancakes are easy to make, just be sure to bring your pancake mix and water.

 5. Grits

-If you’re hungry and in a hurry, it’s hard to beat instant grits.
-Both delicious and filling, instant grits can be prepared in under 5 minutes and require only water.
-Don’t forget optional toppings like mixed herbs or fresh veggies.
+If you’re hungry and in a hurry, instant grits are a quick and satisfying option.
+Both delicious and filling, they can be prepared in under 5 minutes with just water.
+Consider adding optional toppings like mixed herbs or fresh veggies.

 6. Oatmeal